 How to Determine the Value of Vintage Jewelry

-For example, a 1.20-carat diamond filigree ring from the Edwardian period is listed for $13, 400 at Isadoras Antique Jewelry shop, and this set of Tiffany & Co. wedding bands is listed for $1,950 at Three Graces Fine Jewelry.
+For example, a diamond eternity band from the Edwardian period is listed for $2,100 at Isadoras Antique Jewelry shop, and a set of Tiffany & Co. wedding bands sold for $1,950 at Three Graces Fine Jewelry.
 Yet, this emerald paste ring from the 1950s is only listed for $200 at rubylane.
 Of course, not every piece of vintage jewelry is going to be worth thousands of dollars, but that shiny silver necklace in the consignment bin might be worth much more than its $5 price tag.

 When to Keep and When to Sell Your Vintage Jewelry